oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can You Get a Speeding Ticket Dismissed in Oregon?

 Yes.
-Armed with years of experience, the defendant’s attorney can identify legal pressure points and file a motion to dismiss on those bases.
+Armed with years of experience, the defendant’s attorney may be able to identify legal pressure points and file a motion to dismiss on those bases.
 Some legal pressure points include:

 • An honest mistake of fact